oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 ### Test using the Oracle NoSQL SDK for Java examples

-We have developed some tests using the Java SDK, however these can be modified for any of the other language SDKs.
+We have developed some tests using the Java SDK; however these can be modified for any of the other language SDKs.

 Instructions for non-secure cluster